Dublin travel insurance

 Do I need travel insurance to go to Southern Ireland?

 If you are travelling to Southern Ireland then getting adequate travel insurance to cover unforeseen circumstances and events can be a great way of gaining peace of mind before your journey (and potentially save yourself a great deal of money in the long run).
-With Holiday Extras you can tailor your policy to your specific needs and grab additional cover for activities including several extreme sports, if you fancy taking part in anything like that whilst you're away!
+With Holiday Extras you can tailor your policy to your specific needs and grab additional cover for activities including several higher risk sports, if you fancy taking part in anything like that whilst you're away!

 Top 5 things to do in Dublin